Warning: Disconnect power before servicing.

-Whirlpool Dishwasher Stops Mid-Cycle: Why It Pauses and How to Fix It
+Whirlpool Dishwasher Stops Mid-Cycle: Causes and Fixes

 Quick Answer